redhat-developer/vscode-openshift-tools/README.md

 * `OpenShift: Log in to cluster` - Log in to your server and save login for subsequent use.
     * Credentials : Log in to the given server with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
-* `OpenShift: List catalog components` - List all available component types from OpenShift's Image Builder.
+* `OpenShift: List catalog components` - List all available Component Types from OpenShift's Image Builder.
-* `OpenShift: List catalog services` - Lists all available services e.g. mysql-persistent.
+* `OpenShift: List catalog services` - Lists all available Services e.g. mysql-persistent.
-* `OpenShift: New Project` - Create new project inside the cluster.
+* `OpenShift: New Project` - Create new project inside the OpenShift Cluster.
 * `OpenShift: About` - Provides the information about the OpenShift tools.
-* `OpenShift: Log out` - Logs out of the current OpenShift cluster.
+* `OpenShift: Log out` - Logs out of the current OpenShift Cluster.

-#### Actions available inside an OpenShift Cluster Project
+#### Actions available for an OpenShift Cluster Project

-   * `Project -> New Application` - Create a new application inside the selected project.
+   * `Project -> New Application` - Create a new Application inside the selected Project.
-   * `Project -> Delete` - Delete the selected project.
+   * `Project -> Delete` - Delete the selected Project.

-#### Actions available for an Application inside a Project
+#### Actions available for an Application in a Project

-   * `Application -> New Component` - Create a new component inside the selected application.
+   * `Application -> New Component` - Create a new Component inside the selected Cpplication.
-        * git - Use a git repository as the source for the component.
+        * git - Use a git repository as the source for the Component.
-        * binary - Use binary file as a source for the component
+        * binary - Use binary file as a source for the Component
-        * local - Use local directory as a source for the component.
+        * local - Use local directory as a source for the Component.
-   * `Application -> New Service` - Perform service catalog operations when it is enabled.
+   * `Application -> New Service` - Perform Service Catalog operations when it is enabled.
-   * `Application -> Describe` - Describe the given application in terminal window.
+   * `Application -> Describe` - Describe the given Application in terminal window.
-   * `Application -> Delete` - Delete an existing application.
+   * `Application -> Delete` - Delete an existing Application.

 #### Actions available for a Component in an Application

-   * `Component -> Create URL` - Expose component to the outside world.
-The URLs that are generated using this command, can be used to access the deployed components from outside the cluster.
+   * `Component -> Create URL` - Expose Component to the outside world.
+The URLs that are generated using this command, can be used to access the deployed Components from outside the Cluster.
-   * `Component -> Create Storage` - Create storage and mount to a component.
+   * `Component -> Create Storage` - Create Storage and mount to a Component.
-   * `Component ->  Show Log` - Retrieve the log for the given component.
+   * `Component -> Show Log` - Retrieve the log for the given Component.
-   * `Component ->  Follow Log` - Follow logs for the given component.
+   * `Component -> Follow Log` - Follow logs for the given Component.
-   * `Component ->  Link Service` - Link component to a service.
+   * `Component -> Link Service` - Link a Component to a Service.
-   * `Component ->  Link Component` - Link component to another component.
+   * `Component -> Link Component` - Link Component to another Component.
    * `Component -> Open in Browser` - Open the exposed URL in a browser.
-   * `Component -> Push` - Push source code to a component.
+   * `Component -> Push` - Push source code to a Component.
-   * `Component -> Watch` - Watch for changes, update component on change.
+   * `Component -> Watch` - Watch for changes, update Component on change.
-   * `Component -> Describe` - Describe the given component in terminal window.
+   * `Component -> Describe` - Describe the given Component in terminal window.
-   * `Component -> Delete` - Delete an existing component.
+   * `Component -> Delete` - Delete an existing Component.

-#### Actions available inside a storage for a component
+#### Actions available for a Storage in a Component

-   * `Storage -> Delete` - Delete storage from component.
+   * `Storage -> Delete` - Delete a Storage from a Component.

+#### Actions available for a Service in an Application

+   * `Service -> Describe` - Describe a Service Type for a selected Component
+   * `Service -> Delete` - Delete a Service from an Application

+#### Actions available for a Folder in Explorer view

+   * `New OpenShift Component` - Create an OpenShift component from selected folder

 #### Icons Representation
 * ![Log in to cluster](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/dark/login.png) - Log in to Cluster